iamleoluo/JingSi_6R_Tecinology/README.md

 - 專利權人 (Patent Owner)
 - 事務所名稱 (Agency Name)

+### Billing System
+The system expects JSON files with the following structure:
+- Page 1: Basic payment information
+- Page 2: Detailed service fees
+- Page 3: Invoice information
+- Page 4: Official fees

 ## Output

+### Patent System
 - Processed data is saved in JSON format in the `status_check_result` directory
 - Cross-analysis results are saved as CSV files in the `compare_result` directory
 - Search results are displayed in the console

+### Billing System
+- Verification results are saved in JSON format in the `bills_information/json_verification_result` directory
+- All timestamps in output files are in the format YYYYMMDD_HHMMSS
+- The system automatically creates necessary directories if they don't exist

 ## Notes